sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabNames).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

+Here, the code is less verbose and easier to follow.
+Half of the original code was managing the index variable, obscuring what we want to do during each loop iteration.

-We can shorten it even more if our callback function accepts only one parameter: the value.
-Take Lodash’s [`kebabCase()` method](https://lodash.com/docs#kebabCase) for example:
+We can shorten the code even more if our callback function accepts only one parameter: the value.
+Lodash’s `kebabCase()` method that we’re using is this kind of function:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];